 Reminder: Shopping comes with risks, purchase with caution.

-There are many tutorials online, but most are from the perspective of "studying abroad" and "traveling."
-This article discusses preparations needed before working in Japan from the perspective of "working in Japan."
+There are many tutorials online, but they mostly approach from the perspective of "studying abroad" and "traveling."
+This article discusses the preparations needed before working in Japan from the perspective of "working in Japan."

 SIM Card#